-Other factors may influence the timing of the oral examination, including delays in securing an external appraisers, the external appraisers's own schedule, and the availability of members of the Supervisory Committee.
+Other factors may influence the timing of the oral examination, including delays in securing an external examiner, the external examiner's own schedule, and the availability of members of the Supervisory Committee.
 Candidates are advised to speak with the Director of Graduate Studies 2-3 months before the planned submission date so these and other factors may be discussed.